 Configuring Your Miner: Undervolting Your GPU

 Like with CPUs, you can reduce the voltage supplied to the GPU and decrease the power consumed and waste heat produced.
-Whether or not there’s a trade-off depends on the silicon lottery.
-Most discrete graphics cards can undervolt slightly without losing anything.
-However, a small number become unstable, even with a slight undervolt.
+Whether there’s a trade-off depends on the silicon lottery.
+Most discrete graphics cards can undervolt slightly (what is undervolting? ) without losing anything.
+However, a small number become unstable, even with slight undervolting.
 You won’t know until you try.

 If you have an AMD card, it works like this: install Radeon Settings.
 Run it, and then go to the Gaming Tab:

 Choose the Wattman tab and scroll down until you reach the entry for Voltage Control (mV).
 From within this menu, you can reduce the voltage.
 However, keep in mind that your GPU draws a different voltage at each frequency.
 Personally, I use a 100 mV undervolt at each frequency.